dbcraig/LmRaC/README.md

     docker run -m1024m -it -e OPENAI_API_KEY=${OPENAI_API_KEY} -e PINECONE_API_KEY=${PINECONE_API_KEY} -v $(pwd)/work:/app/user -v /etc/localtime:etc/localtime:ro -p 5000:5000 dbcraig/lmrac
     ```

    b. *If you're using Docker Desktop:* Open Docker Desktop and search for *dbcraig/lmrac* and then pull the *latest* image.
 From the Images view click on Run to create Container.
-Set the container parameters for: ports, volumes and environment variables.
+Set the container parameters for: port, volumes and environment variables.
 Click Run to start the container.
 See [Installation](#Installation) below for detailed screen shots.

     Note, we recommend 1GB of memory and also mounting */etc/localtime* to insure container time is the same as server time.